erikzephyr/angular-dashboard-for-duplicati-backup-software/README.md

 # DUPLICATI INTERFACE

 This project is a dashboard app using angular.
-It can manage and display information about backup info of various pcs in a company using duplicati software.
+It can manage and display information about backup info of various pcs in a company using duplicati software https://github.com/duplicati/duplicati.

 ![](img/1.png)
 ![](img/2.png)